linux-chenxing/linux-chenxing.org/wheretobuy.md

 The SSD201 and SS202 is also availabe.

 - [HanC](https://shop458148949.taobao.com/) - Has the SSD201/SSD202D, the official Sigmastar eval board and an SSW101B based wifi module
+- [16RD.com mall](https://shop260932201.taobao.com/) - Has various Sigmastar devkits.
+The Honestar SSD202D board was purchased from here.
+Note they don't seem to actually have anything in stock and they take weeks and weeks to send stuff out.